SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 it should be possible to work out an inverse, with which she Will be able to rid the Thayarr of the Curse forever.
-As such, she is continually trying to boil down all interactions into one “truth” - preferably numerical, She tests her theories on
+As such, she is continually trying to boil down all interactions into one "truth” - preferably numerical, She tests her theories on

 equal to or less than the die code of the skill; Quirk (R2), proud - Difficult willpower check to admit being wrong (do